 - The rules of zoological and botanical nomenclature must be observed, as well as abbreviations and conventions adopted in specific disciplines.

-- Homeopathic remedies: must appear in italics; binomial system, abbreviations may be used from second mention onward.
-Dilutions must be described in Arabic numbers (e.g. 6; 30; 200; 1,000; 10,000) followed by scale/method, as follows: decimal (x), centesimal (c), fifty-milesimal (lm), Hahnemannian (H), Korsakovian (K), continual fluxion (CF).
+- Homeopathic remedies: must appear in italics; binomial system, abbreviations may be used from the second mention onward.
+Dilutions must be described in Arabic numbers (e.g., 6; 30; 200; 1,000; 10,000) followed by scale/method, as follows: decimal (x), centesimal (c), fifty-millesimal (lm), Hahnemannian (H), Korsakovian (K), continual fluxion (CF).
 Examples: 6cH; 30x; 200K; 1,000CF; 6lm.
-In all instances, the process of preparation must be explicitly stated by mention of official Pharmacopoeia or full description.
+In all instances, the preparation process must be explicitly stated by mentioning the official Pharmacopoeia or full description.

-- Submissions in the natural sciences must follow the standard structure of scientific publication: Introduction; Materials and Methods; Results; Discussion; Conclusion.
-No two sections can be fused into one.
-Submissions in the humanities are exempt of the standard structure, however must be so structured as to make aims, methods and conclusions evident.
+- Submissions in the natural sciences must follow the standard structure of scientific publication: Introduction, Materials, and Methods; Results; Discussion; Conclusion.
+These two sections cannot be fused into one.

-- References must be kept within the minimum required; only citations in the text will be included.
+- References must be kept within the minimum required; only citations in the text can be included.

-- References must fit to scientific standards.
-Citations of peer-reviewed media will be preferred; communications not available in a public source will be avoided as much as possible; references to previous work(s) of author(s) published in non peer-reviewed media will not be accepted.
+- References must fit scientific standards.
+Citations of peer-reviewed media will be preferred; communications not available in a public source will be avoided as much as possible; references to previous work(s) of the author(s) published in non-peer-reviewed media will not be accepted.

-- References must be up-to-dated; in the natural sciences this means at least a review of publications in peer-reviewed media of the previous 5 years.
+- References must be up-to-date; in the natural sciences, this means at least a review of publications in peer-reviewed media of the previous 5 years.

-- References must be consecutively numbered according the order of citation in the text.
-They must be identified by Arabic numbers between brackets, e.g., ; [1,2]; [1-3].
+- References must be consecutively numbered according to the text's citation order.
+Arabic numbers must identify them between brackets, e.g., ; [1,2]; [1-3].
 References cited only in tables and graphics will follow the number of the last citation in the text.

-- IJHDR has adopted Vancouver standard of scientific citation.
-Examples are given below, we recommend to consult the following websites for thorough explanation: http://www.ncbi.nlm.nih.gov/books/bv.fcgi?rid=citmed.TOC&depth=2 http://www.nlm.nih.gov/bsd/uniform_requirements.html
+- IJHDR has adopted the Vancouver standard of scientific citation.
+Examples are given below; we recommend consulting the following websites for a thorough explanation: http://www.ncbi.nlm.nih.gov/books/bv.fcgi?rid=citmed.TOC&depth=2 http://www.nlm.nih.gov/bsd/uniform_requirements.html

-- Official abbreviation of journals can be found at http://www.nlm.nih.gov/tsd/serials/lji.html
+- The official abbreviation of journals can be found at http://www.nlm.nih.gov/tsd/serials/lji.html

-- The most common examples are described below; for other cases, please consult links mentioned above;
+- The most common examples are described below; for other cases, please consult the links mentioned above;

 - Fields between < > do not apply in all cases;